 In June 2018, we entered into a Joint Venture and License Option Agreement with Novimmune SA ("Novimmune") to collaborate on the development and commercialization of Novimmune's novel first-in-class anti-CD47/anti-CD19 bispecific antibody known as TG-1801 (previously NI-1701).
 The companies will jointly develop the product on a worldwide basis, focusing on indications in the area of hematologic B-cell malignancies.
 We serve as the primary responsible party for the development, manufacturing and commercialization of the product.
 Pursuant to the agreement, in June 2018 we paid Novimmune an upfront payment of \$3.0 million in our common stock recorded to noncash stock expense associated with in-licensing agreements in our consolidated statement of operations.
-Further milestone payments will be paid based on early clinical development, and the Company will be responsible for the costs of clinical development of the product through the end of the Phase 2 clinical trials, after which the Company and Novimmune will be jointly responsible for all development and commercialization costs.
-The Company and Novimmune will each maintain an exclusive option, exercisable at specific times during development, for the Company to license the rights to TG-1801, in which case Novimmune is eligible to receive additional milestone payments totaling approximately \$185 million as well as tiered royalties on net sales in the high single to low double digits upon and subject to the achievement of certain milestones.
+Further milestone payments will be paid based on early clinical development, and the Company will be responsible for the costs of clinical development of the product through the end of the Phase 2 clinical trials, after which the Company and Novimmune will each maintain an exclusive option, exercisable at specific times during development, for the Company to license the rights to TG-1801, in which case Novimmune is eligible to receive additional milestone payments totaling approximately \$185 million as well as tiered royalties on net sales in the high single to low double digits upon and subject to the achievement of certain milestones.

-NOTE 10 - RELATED PARTY TRANSACTIONS
+NOTE 10 RELATED PARTY TRANSACTIONS

-In October 2014, we entered into an agreement (the "Office Agreement") with Fortress Biotech, Inc. ("FBIO"), to occupy approximately 45% of the 24,000 square feet of New York City office space leased by FBIO, which is now our corporate headquarters.
+In October 2014, we entered into the Office Agreement with FBIO, to occupy approximately 45% of the 24,000 square feet of New York City office space leased by FBIO.
 The Office Agreement requires us to pay our respective share of the average annual rent and other costs of the 15-year lease.
 We approximate an average annual rental obligation of \$1.1 million under the Office Agreement.
 We began to occupy this new space in April 2016, with rental payments beginning in the third quarter of 2016.
-At January 1, 2019, we recognized a lease liability of \$9.3 million, with a corresponding Right of Use (ROU) asset of \$7.7 million based on the present value of the remaining lease payments for all of our leased office spaces, the majority of which is comprised of our New York City office space.
+At January 1, 2019, we recognized a lease liability of \$9.3 million, with a corresponding ROU asset of \$7.7 million based on the present value of the remaining lease payments for all of our leased office spaces, the majority of which is comprised of our New York City office space.
 Mr. Weiss, our Executive Chairman and CEO, is also Executive Vice Chairman of FBIO.

 Under the Office Agreement, we agreed to pay FBIO our portion of the build out costs, which have been allocated to us at the 45% rate mentioned above.
 The allocated build-out costs have been recorded in Leasehold Interest, net on the Company's condensed consolidated balance sheets and will be amortized over the 15-year term of the Office Agreement.
-The initial commitment period of the 45% rate is for a period of three (3) years.
+The initial commitment period of the 45% rate was for a period of three (3) years.
 We and FBIO currently determine actual office space utilization annually and if our utilization differs from the amount we have been billed, we will either receive credits or be assessed incremental utilization charges.
+As of March 31, 2020, the allocation rate is 61% and will be evaluated again in August 2020 for the following rent year.
 Also, in connection with this lease, in October 2014 we pledged \$0.6 million to secure a line of credit as a security deposit for the Office Agreement, which has been recorded as restricted cash in the accompanying consolidated balance sheets.
 Additional collateral of \$0.6 million was pledged in April 2018 to increase the letter of credit for the office space.